Wallaby

 Watch Video

 Wallabies fight less than most other types of herbivores.
-A male wallaby fights by kicking its opponent with its powerful hind legs and hitting with its front paws (which have sharp claws).
+A male wallaby fights by standing on its hind legs and hitting with its front paws (which have sharp claws).
+Or by kicking its opponent with its powerful hind legs while balancing itself on its tail.
 These fights usually occur over mating rights and are more ritualistic than aggressive.
 Very rarely do wallabies hurt each other during fights.
+Contrary to popular folklore, a wallaby doesn't box like humans do.

 Wallabies Can Swim They are Good Swimmers